edgars133/Pyramid/README.md

 ## Introduction

-DO INTRO
-''Recent work has shown that depth estimation from a stereo pair of images can be formulated as a supervised learning task to be resolved with convolutional neural networks (CNNs).
-However, current architectures rely on patch-based Siamese networks, lacking the means to exploit context information for finding correspondence in illposed regions.
-To tackle this problem, we propose PSMNet, a pyramid stereo matching network consisting of two main modules: spatial pyramid pooling and 3D CNN.
-The spatial pyramid pooling module takes advantage of the capacity of global context information by aggregating context in different scales and locations to form a cost volume.
-The 3D CNN learns to regularize cost volume using stacked multiple hourglass networks in conjunction with intermediate supervision.''
+Depth estimation in images is an important application in computer vision tasks.
+The following reproducability project aims to reproduce a pyramid stereo matching network and analyse its performance.
+Depth estimation from a stereo pair of images can be formulated as a supervised learning task, which implements convolutional neural networks (CNN).
+The PSMNet network is created which consists of two main modules: spatial pyramid pooling and 3D CNN.
+The reproduction project aims to replicate the PSMNet results and evaluate its performance on different models and different datasets.
+First, the test error is evaluated on a pretrained model, then the model is finetued on another dataset (KITTI) to show if more accurate results can be achieved.